 Reclassifications

 Certain line items in the prior year financial statements have been reclassified for comparative purposes to conform to the presentation in the current year financial statements.
-Specifically, certain property and equipment was reclassified to prepaid expenses and other assets, a private gift and grant was reclassified to other revenue, and conditional asset retirement obligation expense was reclassified from nonoperating activities to instruction.
 These reclassifications had no impact on total assets, total liabilities, or net assets.